Admission & Application Instructions

-1. The first step for admissions is to arrange an interview with Executive Director Roland Matthews.
-During this interview process, you will be given the opportunity to review the details of the Middle Way Acupuncture Institute program and ask any questions you may have.
-The director will want to hear about how you have come to your interest in pursuing acupuncture as a career.
-After the interview, if you are approved as a candidate for admission, you will be able to proceed to the next step in the process.
+Once the application is complete the Registrar will contact you to arrange for an interview with the Program Director.
+During the interview, you will be given the opportunity to review the details of the Middle Way Acupuncture Institute Program and ask any questions you may have.
+The Director will want to hear about how you have come to your interest in pursuing acupuncture as a career and why you chose Middle Way.

-5. Upon acceptance into the program, applicants who choose to accept admission need to send in a $500 deposit with their enrollment agreement to reserve a seat in the upcoming class.
-The deposit is deducted from the first tuition payment.
+Upon acceptance into the program you will receive an acceptance package containing an enrollment agreement.
+You must send in a $500 deposit with your signed enrollment agreement to reserve a seat in the upcoming class.
+The enrollment deposit will be deducted from the first tuition payment.

 Admission Requirements & Policies

 Applicants must be able to document a minimum of 60 semester credits or 90 quarter credits (with a minimum of a “C” grade) from an institution accredited by an agency recognized by the U.S. Dept of Education or an equivalent institution outside the United States.

 The following course is required to be completed before entering the program:Biology: 3 semester credits (45 hours) or 5 quarter credits

 Students must earn a “C” or higher in their prerequisite courses in order for the credit to be considered.
 None of the 90 credits required for admission may be used toward meeting the required 450 hours of bioscience classes included in the program curriculum.